hashiprobr/expo-three-view/README.md

 The `ThreeView` component simplifies the usage of [Three.js](https://threejs.org/) for simple 3D visualization.
-It automatically ajusts the camera aspect and context dimensions on resize and offers orbit controls out of the box:
+It automatically adjusts the camera aspect and context dimensions on resize and offers orbit controls out of the box:

 * *rotate:* drag with one finger (Android or iOS) or mouse (web);